What is the Human Fertilisation and Embryology Authority (HFEA)?

 The HFEA specify that an individual in each Centre must bear overall responsibility for supervising licenced activities in the Centre and ensuring that the regulations are adhered to.
 This individual is known as the Person Responsible.

-The person responsible at the Shrewsbury and Mid Wales Fertility Centre is Mr Jason Kasraie.
+The person responsible at the Shrewsbury and Mid Wales Fertility Centre is Professor Jason Kasraie.